Language

 • are a Canadian citizen or permanent resident.

-• are planning to start or continue full-time studies in a field in or related to Public Safety in the 2024-2025 academic year.
-A list of acceptable fields of study / program can be found on page 2 of the program guidelines.
+• are planning to start or continue full-time undergraduate studies in the field of, or related to Public Safety in the 2026-2027 academic year.

 Apply for a Scholarship